1242035/spree/guides/src/content/developer/core/addresses.md

 ## Address

-The `Address` model in the `spree` gem is used to track address information, mainly for orders.
-Address information can also be tied to the `Spree::User` objects which come from the `spree_auth_devise` extension.
+The `Address` model in the `viauco` gem is used to track address information, mainly for orders.
+Address information can also be tied to the `Viauco::User` objects which come from the `viauco_auth_devise` extension.

 Addresses have the following attributes: